varunraisinghal/CSE151A-MachineLearningFinalProject/README.md

 2. Milestone 3 - What is the conclusion of your 1st model?
 What can be done to possibly improve it?
 3. Completed Final Project #4EF - Discussion and Conclusion

+Jason Liang - Developer, Documentation Writer
+1. Developed the code for Model 3 and reduced the overall loss
+2. Contributed to documentation writing for Methods and Discussion
+3. Assisted in drafting ideas for previous milestones